renosdim/AML-EX1/README.md

 - Implements a **function to acquire country cluster data**, dividing countries into **bottom-40**, **middle-40**, and **top-20** groups.

-- Builds a **Trellis Plot**, computing ecological overshoot for each group for the only available year (2017) using the formula:
+- Builds a **Trellis Plot**, based on the `domain` parameter (ecological or social), computing ecological overshoot for each group for the only available year (2017) using the formula:

 $$
 O = \frac{Y_t - Y_g}{Y_g}